 Once in a lifetime experience: drift ice walking

-Today will be a very special day.
-You will get to descend to the Sea of Okhotsk and experience the drift ice first hand.
-Every year, around 1000 kilometers away from Hokkaido, on the border between China and Russia, there is a mass of ice made of seawater that gets thinned by the natural forces of the Amur River.
+Today will be a very special day on your hokkaido tour.
+You will get to descend to the Sea of Okhotsk and experience the magnificent drift ice firsthand, a truly iconic part of the japan winter.
+Every year, around 1000 kilometers away from Hokkaido, on the border between China and Russia, a mass of ice made of seawater forms, thinned by the natural forces of the Amur River.

-Gigantic pieces of ice start to drift slowly south, and around February they have traveled a 1000 kilometer journey and hit the shores of East Hokkaido and slowly melt away.
-This is the southernmost place in the Northern Hemisphere where drift ice can be experienced.
+Gigantic pieces of this ice start to drift slowly south, and around February, they complete their 1000-kilometer journey to hit the shores of East Hokkaido and slowly melt away.
+This incredible phenomenon is a highlight of any hokkaido tour, showcasing the raw beauty of japan winter.
+This is, in fact, the southernmost place in the Northern Hemisphere where drift ice can be experienced, making it a truly unique spectacle for your hokkaido tour and a defining feature of the japan winter.

 Hokkaido culture before heading to the airport